Cannot extend C drive in Windows Server 2008 R2

 Now there is 40GB free space, but Extend Volume is still unavailable, because there is an Extended Partition behind C.

-Make a list why you cannot expand C drive in Server 2008 Disk Management:
+Make a list why you cannot expand C drive in Server 2008 R2 Disk Management:

 - If C drive is FAT32, you cannot expand it, only NTFS and RAW format partition can be extended.

-- To extend a volume, there must be adjacent Unallocated space, which should be at the right side of C drive.
+- To extend a volume, there must be adjacent Unallocated space on the right of it.

-- If D drive (or the one behind C drive) is Logical Partition and in the Extended Partition, you must delete all volumes in the Extended Partition and the Extended Volume itself.
+- If D drive (or the one behind C drive) is Logical drive and in the Extended Partition, you must delete all Logical drives and the Extended Partition.

-Step 2: In the pop-up window, drag middle position rightwards to move this partition.
+Step 2: In the pop-up window, drag middle of D drive towards right, then Unallocated space will be moved to the left.

 Step 3: Right click C: drive and select “Resize/Move Volume” again.

-In the pop-up window, drag right border rightwards to hold the Unallocated space.
+In the pop-up window, drag right border rightwards to merge this Unallocated space.

-Click OK and back to the main window, where C: drive increased to 40.14GB by holding the Unallocated space.
+Click OK and back to the main window, another pending operation is added.
 Click Apply on top left to execute, done!